 As alluded to earlier, the decline in the secretion of insulin (found among both statin and garcinia cambogia side effects) is postulated to be a consequence of increased pro-inflammatory and oxidative effects on ß-cells from an amplified intracellular inflow of blood-derived LDL cholesterol, all of which is an outcome of the hampering with cholesterol production.

-Remember that another related possible mechanism that had been proposed of why the strangulation of internal cholesterol biosynthesis is dangerous and can contribute or cause diabetes centers around the fact that cholesterol is a required substance for proper beta cell function, and that the disruption of endogenous cholesterol genesis in beta-cells ensues in a noticeable reduction of insulin secretion from pancreatic islets (see Fig. 4).
+Remember that another related possible mechanism that had been proposed of why the strangulation of internal cholesterol biosynthesis is dangerous and can contribute to or cause diabetes centers around the fact that cholesterol is a required substance for proper beta cell function, and that the disruption of endogenous cholesterol genesis in beta-cells ensues in a noticeable reduction of insulin secretion from pancreatic islets (see Fig. 4).

 The dangers of statin drugs have many people motivated to seek out natural cholesterol remedies or natural statins for high cholesterol levels.
 A popular statin alternative is Chinese red yeast rice (sometimes mistakenly referred to as red rice yeast).
 Red yeast rice contains naturally occurring statins [117,324,327,330].